terraghegyr/how-hot-is-it/README.md

 Unknown machine IDs posting to `/api/report` get a `404` and are discarded — there is no auto-enrollment.
 Deleting a machine removes its readings and alert state but keeps its past alerts in history (under the name it had).

+Needless to say, if you want to "uninstall" this.
+Just delete CRON entry and then delete script.

 ---